 This creates a file containing the required package paths and details for download.

-In the Ubuntu system that has an internet connection, create a directory (see example below) to hold the downloaded packages.
 Open a terminal and run the following command to download the required packages.
 Remember to change the download directory and .sig file path as per your system.

 apt-offline get -d ~/offline-data-dir offline-data.sig